The history of The Canadian dollar is long and extensive. Here is an overview of the history of The Canadian Dollar.

 During the 1970s, an influx of foreign exchange combined with rising inflation rates lead to Canada going back to a floating rate.
 Around this time, US President Richard Nixon imposed The Nixon Shock.
 The Nixon Shock canceled the direct international conversion of The US dollar to gold.
 The Nixon Shock took away a lot of the power from The Bretton Woods System.
 The Canadian dollar has had a floating exchange rate ever since The Nixon Shock.

 The Canadian dollar generally rises and falls in tandem with the US dollar, so the USD-CAD exchange rate remains relatively constant.
-Foreign currency exchange can take place at various banks including RBC (Royal Bank of Canada), BMO, Scotiabank, CIBC, HSBC as well as other lenders like KnightsbridgeFX.
+Foreign currency exchange can take place at various banks including RBC (Royal Bank of Canada), BMO, Scotiabank, CIBC, HSBC.
+Airports also offer a currency exchange, although that might not be a popular choice for many.
+Other lenders like KnightsbridgeFX.
 Currency converters and calculators are available online for those looking for information on Canadian dollar currency exchange rates.